+ADDITIONAL INFORMATION

+that results in the death or serious injury of any minor

+the FLSA's child labor provisions.
+Heightened civil money

 FEDERAL MINIMUM WAGE \$7.25 PER HOUR BEGINNING JULY 24, 2009

 The law requires employers to display this poster where employees can readily see it.

-OVERTIME PAY

-At least 11/2 times the regular rate of pay for all hours worked over 40 in a workweek.
+At least 11⁄2 times the regular rate of pay for all hours worked over 40 in a workweek.

 CHILD LABOR

 An employee must be at least 16 years old to work in most non-farm jobs and at least 18 to work in non-farm jobs declared hazardous by the Secretary of Labor.
 Youths 14 and 15 years old may work outside school hours in various non-manufacturing, non-mining, non-hazardous jobs with certain work hours restrictions.
 Different rules apply in agricultural employment.

-TIP CREDIT

 Employers of "tipped employees" who meet certain conditions may claim a partial wage credit based on tips received by their employees.
 Employers must pay tipped employees a cash wage of at least \$2.13 per hour if they claim a tip credit against their minimum wage obligation.
 If an employee's tips combined with the employer's cash wage of at least \$2.13 per hour do not equal the minimum hourly wage, the employer must make up the difference.

 NURSING MOTHERS

 The FLSA requires employers to provide reasonable break time for a nursing mother employee who is subject to the FLSA's overtime requirements in order for the employee to express breast milk for her nursing child for one year after the child's birth each time such employee has a need to express breast milk.
-Employers are also required to provide a place, other than a bathroom, that is shielded from view and free from intrusion from coworkers and the public, which may be used by the employee to express breast milk.
+Employers are also required to provide a place, other than a bathroom, that is shielded from view and free from intrusion from coworkers and the public, which may be used by the employee to express breast milk

-DEPARTMENT OF LABOR UNITED STATES OF AMERICA
+OF LABOR UNITED STATES OF AMERICA

-effective 06-01-15 - \$8.25/hour
+effective: 06-01-15 - \$8.25/hour

-effective 01-01-19 - \$8.75/hour
+effective: 01-01-19 - \$8.75/hour

-effective 10-01-19 - \$9.25/hour
+effective: 10-01-19 - \$9.25/hour

-1st 90 days on the job)

-effective 01-01-19 - \$8.25/hour

-effective 10-01-19 - \$8.75/hour

-DE

-Regular Rate:
+effective: 01-01-22 - \$10.50/hour

+effective: 01-01-23 - \$11.75/hour

+effective: 01-01-24 - \$13.25/hour

+effective: 01-01-25 - \$15.00/hour

+tips received by the employee.